bhodrolok/github-final-project/README.md

 # github-final-project
-Created for Final Project: Part 1 - GitHub UI  for the Coursera course "Getting Started with Git and GitHub".
+Created for Final Project: Part 1 - GitHub UI for the Coursera course: "Getting Started with Git and GitHub".

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r